TheBulletKin/3015-Project1/README.md

 ### Asset declaration
 Some textures were not directly created by me, being sources from other sites.
 All citations and sources are held in [TextureSources.txt](media/texture/TextureSources.txt)

 The ruin model present in the scene as well as the terrain were both modelled by me.
 Used textures are held in the textures folder.
+Asset sources also held in the media folder.

 # Main features
 ## PBR